 For a more detailed observation, you can install an app such as Moment, which lets you see the apps you’ve used, how much time was spent on each, as well as how many times you’ve picked up your phone and glanced at it during the day.

 By analyzing your phone use patterns, you will be able to accomplish two things.
 First, you’ll find out you probably spend a lot more time on the phone than you anticipated, and second, you’ll find behavior patterns.
 If an app or process is taking too much time from your day without being productive, it’s time to decrease its use.

 Do something else instead

 It probably sounds too simple, but this is one of the most efficient ways to hinder your cell phone use.
 Instead of eliminating the habit, just replace it with something else.
-After all, the majority of times we check our phones is while we’re waiting for something: in the line at the store, for our food to arrive, the green light to turn on, a meeting or a class to start.
+After all, we check our phones the majority of the time when we’re waiting for something: in line at the store, for our food to arrive, for the green light to turn on, for a meeting or a class to begin.

 Turn off your push notifications